 Guidance has been issued for schools opening as academies to estimate their revenue funding.

 Information about how colleges, schools and academies receive their 16 to 19 allocations is available on our 16 to 19 funding allocations guidance page.

 Local authorities commission education provision for pupils that attract high needs funding.
 This means academies receive high needs funding from both ESFA and local authorities.

 We have published information on high needs funding arrangements for 2023 to 2024.

 Academies revenue payments

-The EFA is responsible for paying academies in accordance with the terms set out in the academy’s funding agreement.
-Academies and free schools GAG payments are paid in 12 equal instalments.
+ESFA pays academies’ GAG in 12 equal instalments in accordance with the terms set out in the academy’s funding agreement.
 A monthly remittance note accompanies each payment.
 Revenue funding: payments to academies explains how academies are paid and how to change bank details.

 Revenue funding outside the general annual grant

-Academies receive funding outside their general annual grant (GAG) including:
+Many academies receive funding outside their GAG, including: